OverviewCima Parì m. 1991

 Along the route we find the Rifugio Nino Pernici m.
 1601

-When to ClimbAll year round – In winter conditions the climb require the use of axe and crampons
+When to ClimbAll year round – In winter conditions the climb requires the use of axe and crampons

 "Prealpi Bresciane" by Fausto Camerini - Collana Guide dei Monti d'Italia, CAI-TCI